canonical/curtin/doc/topics/config.rst

 Curtin Configuration
 ====================

-Curtin exposes a number of configuration options for controlling curtin behavior during installation.
+Curtin exposes a number of configuration options for controlling Curtin behavior during installation.